 - Please use footnotes sparingly, if at all.

-- Reviews should be submitted in MS Word or .rtf files.
+- Reviews should be submitted in MS Word files.

 - Manuscripts should be double-spaced in Times New Roman 12 pt. font.
 Do not justify the right-hand margin.